Indonesia skyline

 Indonesia Interest Rate Data

-More cuts to follow: The Central Bank has indicated that it will continue to consider further reductions in interest rates to support economic growth.
-The majority of our panelists expect 25–50 basis points of further rate cuts by December, as inflation remains in range and GDP growth falls short of the official 5.2% target.
+BI to cut again by December: Bank Indonesia indicated that it will continue to evaluate the potential for further interest rate reductions to bolster economic growth.
+The majority of our panelists expect at least 25 basis points of further rate cuts by December, as inflation remains in range and GDP growth falls short of the official 5.2% target.
 The rest of our panelists see rates on hold for the remainder of 2025 amid elevated economic and trade uncertainty.
-The Bank will reconvene on 19–20 August.
+The Bank will reconvene on 16–17 September.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Indonesian interest rate projections.